mtlynch/mtlynch.io/content/posts/budget-nas/index.md

 {{<img src="read-perf-encrypted.png" hasBorder="true">}}

 Synology's glory was short-lived, as it completely choked on encryption.
 Synology's read speeds dropped by 67-75% on encrypted volumes, whereas encryption had no effect on TrueNAS.
 That allowed TrueNAS to outperform Synology by 2.3x for small files and 3x for large files on an encrypted volume.
 I keep most of my data on encrypted volumes, so this test more accurately represents my typical usage.

-Read speeds were surprisingly inconsistent on the TrueNAS for small files.
-For every other test, performance was consistent to about 5% between trials.
-When I measured small file reads on TrueNAS, speeds ranged from 33 MiB/s to 67 MiB/s.
-I'm not sure where the inconsistency was coming from, as the same tests for 1 GiB files had much smaller variance.

 ### Write performance